 Most often, either a CAT scan or MRI will be ordered to more carefully define the condition.
 Some conditions require no treatment, others the use of radiation therapy, or surgical excision.
 Through the use of CAT scans and MRI and the use of operating microscopes and surgical lasers, surgery is very safe and sophisticated.

 Appointments in Houston, The Woodlands, Pensacola, and Destin

-If you would like to consult with Dr. Patrinely or Dr. Soparkar about a procedure, click here to contact us.
+If you would like to consult with Dr. Patrinely, Dr. Soparkar, or Dr. Murdock about a procedure, click here to contact us.
 We have several offices in Texas and Florida to serve you.